efalk/SeattleACS/README.txt

 This process lets you store csv entries into whatever memories you like in the radio, and lets you update the radio without losing other data.
 The "-s" option is not needed if you do it this way.

+See the README files in the Chirp/ and RT/ subdirectories for more detailed instructions.

 If you would like to contribute, send changes to me at KK7NNS au gmail.com or